A CT scan, commonly referred to as a CAT scan, is a type of X-ray that produces cross-sectional images of a specific part of the body.

-CT scans are performed in a hospital’s radiology department or a clinic that specializes in diagnostic procedures.
+CT scans are performed in a hospital’s radiology department or at a clinic that specializes in diagnostic procedures.

 Depending on the reason for your scan, you may be hooked up to an IV so that contrast dye can be injected into your veins during the test.
 This dye helps the machine take clear images of your blood vessels and organs.